MaastrichtU-IDS/UM_KEN4256_KnowledgeGraphs/2021-data-food/yummly-recipes/README.md

 Rename it to `rmlmapper.jar`, and place it in the same folder as the mappings

-Students using bash (Linux, MacOS, WSL) can download the latest version in one line:
+Students using bash (Linux, MacOS, WSL) can download the latest version in one command:

 ```bash
 curl -s https://api.github.com/repos/RMLio/rmlmapper-java/releases/latest \